Configure and deploy a Valkey cluster on Azure Kubernetes Service (AKS)

 [OK] All 16384 slots covered.

-2. Add the Valkey replicas, each in a different availability zone, to the cluster using the kubectl exec command.
+2. Add the Valkey replicas, in zone 3, to the cluster using the kubectl exec command.

 kubectl exec -ti -n valkey valkey-masters-0 -- valkey-cli --cluster add-node \